 Clean windows and mirrors.

 Wipe down shelving, dressers, and drawers.
+Take inventory and remove unnecessary items.

 Vacuum area rugs, inside closet area, and under the bed storage area.